jeremy-w/orthic/supplement.md

 ### Longhand abbreviations directly usable

 Another very practical advantage of Orthic is that all the familiar longhand abbreviations can be at once utilised.
-The majority of the examples given in the list of ["Examples of Abbreviations"](#examples-of-abbreviations) are simply transliterations of those in common use, and being already familiar require no learning.
+The majority of the examples given in the list of ['Examples of Abbreviations'](#examples-of-abbreviations) are simply transliterations of those in common use, and being already familiar require no learning.

 ### Equal to any phonetic system